MLResearchAtOSRAM/tmm_fast/README.md

 (https://github.com/sbyrnes321/tmm) but quite a lot faster.
 Depending on the number of layers, wavelength range and angular range speed-ups of ~100x are possible.
 The physics behind the transfer matrix method can be studied in any textbook on optical devices or in https://arxiv.org/abs/1603.02720 from Steven J. Byrnes.
+More detailed informations about the package and its applications can be found at https://arxiv.org/abs/2111.13667

 ![Alt text](./misc/tmm_structure.svg)